sherpa-ai/sherpa/docs/tutorials/bayesianoptimization.rst

 suggested twice.
 SHERPA’s ``Discrete`` parameter is treated like a continuous variable that is discretized after a value is suggested.
 ``Choice`` parameters are treated as categorical/one-hot variables in the GP as justified by Duvenaud’s Kernel Cookbook.
+The ``BayesianOptimization`` algorithm takes as argument an optional maximum number of trials.

+.. autoclass:: sherpa.algorithms.BayesianOptimization
+  :noindex:

 Example
 -------

-Using Bayesian Optimization is SHERPA is straight forward.
+Using Bayesian Optimization in SHERPA is straight forward.
 The parameter ranges are defined as usual:

 ::